reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 const myRef = useRef(null);
 ```

-Finally, pass it to the DOM node as the `ref` attribute:
+Finally, pass it to a JSX element as the `ref` attribute:

 ```js
 <div ref={myRef}>